maineCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A conflict of interest does not exist among the representatives of the class.

-• The class members will be represented equally and sufficiently.
+• The class members are typically represented equally and sufficiently.

 Is a Class Action Better Than a Single Party Suit?